Symptoms of a Concussion

-- Some have no symptoms initially, keep an eye on him/her: if they develop severe or worsening headache, repeated vomiting, seizure activity, unsteady gait or slurred speech, then a visit to the ER is in order.
+- Some have no symptoms initially, keep an eye on him/her.
+Visit the ER if they develop a severe or worsening headache, repeated vomiting, seizure activity, unsteady gait or slurred speech.

-- There are subtle signs: headache, confusion, irritability, drowsiness, blurry vision, and others .
+- Signs can be subtle like a headache, confusion, irritability, drowsiness, blurry vision, and others.

 - Let them know that after they hit their head, it is important to let a parent/coach know (so you can watch for symptoms).

-Organized sports teams are very aware of watching kids after head injuries and limiting their return to play, but as parents we have to watch for these signs at home, too.
-Learn more about “Heads Up” for youth sports and high school sports check.
+Organized sports teams are very aware of watching kids after head injuries and limiting their return to play, but as parents, we have to watch for these signs at home, too.

 If you are worried that your child has suffered a concussion, whether it was from experimenting with a new gymnastics move at home, getting tackled at football practice or boxing with their brother in the basement, make a visit to your pediatrician.
 Sometimes we may have to limit school activities (both physical and mental), in order to let the injured brain rest.
 We can also help guide decisions for returning to the activity in the future and limit repeated concussions (which can lead to permanent damage).